ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

    * epsilon: "epsilon" value to be replaced with missing values
    * explicit_cn_levels: use these contour levels for plotting
    * filename_add: optionally add this string to plot filesnames
+   * multiobs_exclude: list of *observational* datasets to be excluded when calculating uncertainty estimates from multiple observational datasets
    * projection: map projection, e.g., Mollweide, Mercator
    * showyears: add start and end years to the plot titles (default = false)